-Westside Consolidated School District No. 5 and School Board Members Legislative Joint Auditing Committee
+Cleveland County School District and School Board Members Legislative Joint Auditing Committee

-We would like to communicate the following item that came to our attention during this audit.
-The purpose of such comment is to provide constructive feedback and guidance, in an effort to assist management to maintain a satisfactory level of compliance with the state constitution, laws and regulations, and to improve internal control.
-This matter was discussed previously with District officials during the course of our audit fieldwork and at the exit conference.
+We would like to communicate the following items that came to our attention during this audit.
+The purpose of such comments is to provide constructive feedback and guidance, in an effort to assist management to maintain a satisfactory level of compliance with the state constitution, laws and regulations, and to improve internal control.
+These matters were discussed previously with District officials during the course of our audit fieldwork and at the exit conference.